MarcToussaint/robotics-course/docs/source/script/script.rst

 In practice, I recommend always using a proper NLP solver to solve inverse kinematics.
 As discussing optimization is beyond this script we are here already done with describing inverse kinematics!
-It is “noting more” than defining a constraint problem of the sort (`[eqIKNLP] <#eqIKNLP>`__) and passing it to a solver.
+It is “nothing more” than defining a constraint problem of the sort (`[eqIKNLP] <#eqIKNLP>`__) and passing it to a solver.
 In the coding part below I will discuss the richness in options to define such